Gatham

 Entire film was shot in California, USA during extreme winter conditions that lasted 28 days from December to January 2019.

 Originally, the makers planned for a theatrical release, but due to the COVID-19 pandemic, it was decided to release the film through the OTT service Amazon Prime Video.
 The film was released worldwide on 6 November 2020 to generally positive reviews.
+After the successful run with Amazon Prime Video, Gatham is streaming on Netflix currently.

 Plot

-Rishi (Rakesh Galebhe) wakes up from a coma and remembers nothing from his past sets out on a journey along with his girlfriend Adithi (Poojitha Kuraparthi) to visit Rishi's father and their car breaks down in a route.
-A stranger (Bhargava Poludasu) offers them a stay at his house and as their stay extends, Rishi gets nightmares and the stranger behaves freakishly.
-With each passing moment, there are startling twists, and many dots between Rishi's past and the stranger get connected which leaves the couple shell-shocked.
-What is Rishi's connection with the stranger and how does he and his girlfriend come out of the weird situation is the story of Gatham.
+Rishi (Rakesh Galebhe) wakes up from a coma and remembers nothing from his past.
+He sets out on a journey along with his girlfriend Meera (Poojitha Kuraparthi) to visit Rishi's father, but their car breaks down in a route.
+A stranger (Bhargava Poludasu) offers them a stay at his house, and as their stay extends, Rishi gets nightmares and the stranger behaves freakishly.
+With each passing moment, there are startling twists, and many dots between Rishi's past and the stranger get connected, which leaves the couple shell-shocked.
+What is Rishi's connection with the stranger and how does he and Meera come out of the weird situation is the story of Gatham.